MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 Using Service Scheduling, you can plan and schedule service activities for your customers by bringing together all your resources.
 The following scenario helps explain this:

-Contoso bike repairs schedules repair services for their customers.
+Contoso bike repair schedules repair services for their customers.
 To facilitate this process, Contoso needs to bring together the following information:

 - The types of bike repair services they offer.
 - Work hours during which they perform their services.